tsykoduk/greg.nokes.name/_posts/2005-02-09-toxic-memes.md

 	The term is used especially in the phrase "meme complex" denoting a group of mutually supporting memes that form an organized belief system, such as a religion.

-A set of interrelated memes can make up a 'Meme Complex'.
-These groups of ideas are interrelated and co-supporting.
-They strengthen and reinforce each other - making the group stronger then the whole.
-A religion is an example of a Meme Complex.
-Many of the ideas central to religion are intersupporting.
-For example the Christian belief that a life time of good works, and belief in the Christian Religion (Meme Complex) will garner great rewards after death.

 This sort of interrelationship with in a Meme Complex makes the entire thing stronger, and that much more survivable in the 'wild'.
 In the world of Memes, it is survival of the fittest.
 Early Memes were probably very simple (Sun God Hot).
 Over time, the stronger ones survived, combined and slowly merged into more and more complex structures.

 This whole system is very like biological evolution.
 Not the our uncles were monkeys theories, but rather the 'Real' Theory of Evolution - that things change over time when exposed to environmental pressure.
 Not that some of my monkeys are not uncles...